NicoloCavalli95horses/KMS-web-testing/02 Literature/papers/JANUS. Detecting rendering bugs in Web Browsers via Visual Delta Consistency.md

 - we evaluated it on three widely-used browsers: Chrome, Safari, and Firefox
 - JANUS detected 31 non-crash rendering bugs, out of which 24 confirmed with 8 fixes

+> Through manual verification it is confirmed that JANUS founded bugs that existed since the initial implementation of certain rendering features in browsers.
+In fact, only 4 bugs were recently-introduced regression bugs.